rishraks/Real-Time-Vehicle-Detection-and-Counting/README.md

 ## License

-This project is licensed under the GPL General Public License v3.0.
+This project is licensed under the GNU General Public License v3.0.
 You are free to use, modify, and share this project under the terms of this license.
 See the LICENSE file for details.

 ## Acknowledgments
 - YOLOv8: Object detection by Ultralytics.